ef10007/Holiday_Vibes/README.md

 (3rd.Apr.2019: We implemented 'toggleClass' on each day has been selected.)

-(9.Apr.2019: We managed to handle selected dates - starting date and ending date with the class name, onclick function and conditional statement. )
+(9th.Apr.2019: We managed to handle selected dates - starting date and ending date with the class name, onclick function and conditional statement. )

+(16th.Apr.2019: I encountered a problem that declared start id and end id twice with using 'let' twice hence the value of the ids have not been saved.
+As a result, I could not use the values to toggle the class and add an attribute.
+It was easily solved by removing the redundant variable declarations. )

+(17th.Apr.2019: We accomplished displaying the chosen data of the user on the calendar by using JQuery and Ajax.)

 * Search